One bowl + one short-cut ingredient = easy blueberry muffins! SO EASY, even a baby can make them! Don't believe me? Watch the video!

 - 1 egg

-- If you don't have self-raising flour on hand, combine 2 C All Purpose flour, 1 tsp salt, and 1 tbsp of baking powder in a small bowl.
+- If you don't have self-raising flour on hand, combine 2 C All Purpose flour, 1 teaspoon salt, and 1 tablespoon of baking powder in a small bowl.
 Whisk until well combined and measure out the amount you need for the recipe.

 - I used frozen wild blueberries for the muffins in the pictures and video.
 I like the wild blueberries because they are small and are great for muffins but they do bleed ALOT.
 Meaning that if you're not careful your batter will turn purple incredibly quick.
 If you'd like to use these blueberries make sure they are VERY frozen and just barely fold them in enough to get them somewhat evenly through the batter.
 Standard frozen blueberries will bleed but not nearly as much and fresh blueberries don't bleed at all.
 Use what have!